Classical languages of India with important One-liners

 Answer: Brahmi-derived scripts such as Devanagari, and Eastern Nagari.

 Question 9.
-Recently which language has been claimed to be given the status of classical language?
+Recently, which language has been claimed to have the status of classical language?

 Answer: Marathi language